pypeit/PypeIt/doc/pypeit_file.rst

 Setup Block
 -----------

-The next block, beginning with line ``setup read``, describes the instrument configuration.
-There should only be one setup shown (e.g., ``Setup A``), and the parameters provided show the salient metadata for that instrument configuration. **You should not edit any of this**; it is informational and required.
+The next block, beginning with line ``setup read`` and ending with ``setup end``, describes the instrument configuration.
+There can only be one setup shown (e.g., ``Setup A``), and the parameters provided show the salient metadata for that instrument configuration.
+**You should not edit any of this**; it is informational and required.
 See :doc:`setup`.

 .. _data_block:

 Data Block
 ----------

-Last is the data block, beginning with the line ``data read``, which includes the path(s) to the raw data files and a table describing those files.
+Last is the data block, beginning with the line ``data read`` and ending with ``data end``, which includes the path(s) to the raw data files and a table describing those files.
 It is common to edit this table as described below.

 The data block is a fixed-format table as written by the underlying `astropy.table.Table`_ object used by :ref:`pypeit_setup`.
-The |
-symbols need not align but the number per row must be equal.
+The | symbols need not align but the number per row must be equal.

 .. warning::

-    Users should always generate the ``PypeIt`` reduction file using the :ref:`pypeit_setup` script.
+    Users are recommended to always generate the ``PypeIt`` reduction file using the :ref:`pypeit_setup` script.
 However, you will often need to edit it because it is virtually impossible to create an automated procedure that will work in all cases.
 The ``PypeIt`` reduction file is the ultimate authority in terms of how the data is